Massachusetts Special Education and School Attorney & Mediator

-Francesca devotes her career to protecting the interests of children and their parents who may feel disempowered and need assistance navigating the intricacies of the special education process.
+Francesca focuses on protecting the interests of children and their parents who may feel disempowered and need assistance navigating the intricacies of the special education process, and is also a certified mediator working with clients to help them resolve divorce and related family law conflict.

-As an empathetic, hands-on counselor, advocate, and attorney, Francesca works closely with her clients and has a seasoned patience with both younger children and teens.
+As an empathetic advocate and attorney, Francesca works closely with clients and has a seasoned patience with both younger children and teens.
 She takes the time to get to know, and forge strong bonds with, the children and parents she counsels.
 Francesca believes that relationships based on trust are the only way to meaningfully help her clients.

 Francesca employs a consultative approach and formulates custom strategies to serve clients in a variety of ways: consulting and coaching; preparing parents for and/or participating in meetings during the special education process; and representing clients in procedures with the Massachusetts Bureau of Special Education Appeals (BSEA).